 Staff from the Faculty of Health are engaged in a range of research activities across the disciplines of nursing, midwifery, allied health, clinical sciences, clinical exercise physiology, exercise science, psychology, cognitive neuroscience and public health.

-The School encourages multidisciplinary approaches in health and human sciences research and research training, under the broad areas of:
+The Faculty encourages multidisciplinary approaches in health and human sciences research and research training, under the broad areas of:

 - Clinical outcomes